mskcc/ngs-stats/README.md

-The database has 17 tables with post sequencing information such as:
+A Java/JPA, Tomcat & MySQL application running on delphi.mskcc.org which has 17 tables with IGO (Integrated Genomics Operation) post sequencing information such as:

 File name information for over 1.5 million fastq files written by IGO since 2011 in the table archivedfastq